eclipse-iofog/iofog.org/README.md

 ```

 ## Cut a new major/minor version and publish (maintainers only)

-Will ask you for the new version number of ioFog and then handle everything to bump it, including coping content/docs/next to a new directory with that number, and then doing a build/deploy to GitHub Pages.
+Will ask you for the new version number of ioFog and then handle everything to bump it, including copying `content/docs/next` to a new directory with that number, and then doing a build/deploy to GitHub Pages.

 Use this when a new release of major or minor ioFog happens.